Skip to contents

 More control

-If you want to have more fine-grained control, consider the Rmd template rqti: order (complex), which uses more yaml attributes.
+If you want to have more fine-grained control, consider the Rmd template order (complex), which uses more yaml attributes.

 ---